 Landscape News and Resources

-Yard debris and leaves should be placed in compostable paper bags for trash collection (plastic bags NOT accepted by American Disposal).
-Please do not dump leaves and yard debris in Boston Ridge wooded areas, which stops re-generation of tree seedlings, ferns, and woodland wildflowers.
+Just a reminder that your yard debris and leaves should be placed in compostable paper bags for trash collection.
+PLEASE do not dump leaves and yard debris in the Boston Ridge wooded area, as this stops the re-generation of tree seedlings, ferns, and woodland wildflowers.

 Your Landscape committee is working on a multi-year project to find solutions for the drainage problems and soil erosion in common areas and the removal of invasive species climbing on trees.
 In addition, we are committed to creating more aesthetically pleasing and ecologically friendly common areas.